AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Mentalist.md

 - Hit Points per Level: 8 + your Constitution modifier + your Willpower modifier per mentalist level

 ### Proficiencies

-- Weapons: 1 simple weapon style of your choice
-- Armor: None
-- Tools: None
-- Saving Throws: None
-- Skills: 3 levels of either Performance or Insight and 1 level of the other skill
+- 2 levels of either Performance or Insight

-### Equipment

-- 2 common 1st-level, histolecty spell scrolls of your choice (already learned as a part of you getting the class)
-- 1 simple weapon of your choice
+- 1 level of the skill not chosen above
 - - -
 ## Class Features